 How Living Goods is Working to Transform Community Health

 Working side-by-side with committed governments, implementers, and funders, we aim to ensure there is a digitally empowered community health worker (CHW) in every community.
 With our support, these local women and men are transformed into frontline health workers who can deliver on-demand, life-saving care to families in need.
-They go door-to-door treating sick children, supporting pregnant mothers, counseling women on modern family planning choices, educating families on better health, and delivering high-impact medicines and health products.
+They go door-to-door treating sick children, supporting pregnant mothers, counseling women on modern family planning choices, educating families on better health, and delivering high-impact medicines.
 A rigorous 2014 study in Uganda found that the CHWs we support decreased child deaths by 27 percent for less than $2 per person annually.

 Living Goods uses data-driven performance management, incentive systems, regular in-service training, and supportive supervision to help governments ensure CHWs can deliver high-quality primary health care services.
 Our work is made possible both by donors and by governments that contract us directly.